wendellpiez/xproc-zone/projects/PlanetXProc/xproc-from-orbit.md

 Its ports and options together provide an *interface* for using a step.

 Options can be set on steps using abbreviated syntax (attributes) or long syntax (`p:with-option`)

 ---

-## Connectors

-There are a few elements in XProc that work not as steps, but to provide the connections between the steps - the connectors. p:inline p:empty p:document p:pipe

----